-High levels of variability, both in space and in time, of concentrations of atmospheric pollutants could result in a comparatively poor performance of forecasts of the air pollution.
-The axial ground level concentrations from a single point source, for example, cannot be predicted with the mean square error less than about 100% (Genikhovich, 2003).
+High levels of variability, both in space and in time, of concentrations of atmospheric pollutants result in a comparatively poor performance of forecasts of the air pollution.
+The axial ground level concentrations from a single point source, for example, cannot be predicted with the mean square error less than about 100% (see Genikhovich, 2004).
 As a remedy, one could switch to predicting more stable statistical characteristics of the air pollution when the magnitude of the stochastic component of this variability is reduced.
 In particular, the regulatory dispersion model OND-86, widely used in Russia and other NIS countries, which is aimed for simulating the field of annual upper limits (98th percentiles) of short-term concentrations, performs with the error of about 25% (Genikhovich, 1995).

-For the purpose of short-term stochastic forecasting the air pollution, the noise could be filtered out by the use of the so called parameter P that characterizes a synchronous component of variations of concentrations of pollutants at all urban monitoring stations (see Berlyand, 1991; Sonkin, 2002).
+For the purpose of short-term stochastic forecasting the air pollution, the noise could be filtered out by the use of the so called parameter P that characterizes a synchronous component of variations of concentrations of pollutants at all urban monitoring stations (see Berlyand, 1991; Sonkin, 1991).
 For each of pollutants and given observational time, this parameter is determined as the ratio of the number of monitoring stations "m", where measured short-term concentrations are exceeding the corresponding long-term mean values more than in 50%, to the total number of monitoring stations "n" in the city under consideration.
-It was found that P was closely correlated with the first coefficient of expansion of the urban concentration field into series of the natural orthogonal functions.
-Being a dimensionless indicator, P characterizes the unfavorable meteorological conditions that could lead to high levels of air pollution over the whole urban area.
+The parameter P can be determined jointly for all measured pollutants too; in this case "m" is the number of measurements exceeding their corresponding long-term mean values more than in 50% and "n" is the total number of measurements.
+It was found by Vavilova et al. (1969) that P was closely correlated with the first coefficient of expansion of the urban concentration field into series of the natural orthogonal functions.
+Being a dimensionless indicator.
+P characterizes the unfavourable meteorological conditions that could lead to high levels of air pollution over the whole urban area.
 In 2002, daily routine forecasts of P were produced in 235 Russian cities and actively used there for making decisions aimed to reducing the anthropogenic emissions.

-In this paper, we present a different approach to filtering out the noise in stochastic forecasting schemes based on the use of daily maxima of concentrations of air pollutants at each of urban monitoring stations.
+In this paper, we present a different approach to filtering out the noise in stochastic forecasting schemes based on the separate processing of daily maxima of concentrations of air pollutants at each of urban monitoring stations.

-DESCRIPTIOIN OF DATA SETS AND METHODS IN USE
+DESCRIPTION OF DATA SETS AND METHODS IN USE

-The routine operational monitoring of air pollution in Russian cities is based on manual sampling of the air either three or four times a day followed by the laboratory chemical analysis.
+The routine monitoring of air pollution in Russian cities is based on manual sampling of the air three or four times a day followed by the laboratory chemical analysis.
 The list of measured species includes "major" pollutants (NO, NO2, SO2, CO and TSP), which are registered in each city, as well as so called "specific" pollutants that differ for different cities and depend on the chemical composition of the emissions in the city considered.
 On the whole, the number of pollutants monitored in all Russian cities exceeds 50.
 The number of monitoring stations is varying from one up to twenty and more depending on population of the city.
 Automatic air quality monitoring systems are operating in major cities like Moscow, St. Petersburg and others.

 In the present work, the methodology of forecasting the air pollution is constructed in such a way that it could be applied to both, manual and automatic monitoring data.
 The development of the statistical prognostic model for daily maxima of concentration is carried out in two steps (i) formulating and teaching the model, and (ii) forecasting with the use of the model.
 In its turn, the methodology of formulating and teaching the model includes the following steps: